wwood/smafa/README.md

 Smafa attempts to align or cluster pre-aligned biological sequences, handling sequences which are all the same length.
-The main use case is through [SingleM](https://github.com/wwood/singlem), although it can be used without independently without issue.
+The main use case is through [SingleM](https://github.com/wwood/singlem), although it can be used independently without issue to search and cluster other pre-aligned sequences.

 ## Installation

+### Binary download

+A statically linked executable is available at the [releases](https://github.com/wwood/smafa/releases) page.
+Given you are running x86-64 Linux, it should be possible to download and run smafa directly.

+### Installation through Cargo

-To run it, you'll need [Rust](http://rust-lang.org/) 1.20+.
-Then smafa can be installed using cargo:
+Smafa can be installed in the usual way [Rust](http://rust-lang.org/) packages are installed.
+After installing Rust, smafa can be installed using cargo:

 ```
 cargo install smafa